 1. Rest and Modify Activities

-The first step in treating a pinched nerve is to give your shoulder a break.
+The first step in easing symptoms is to give your body time to heal.
+A pinched nerve in the shoulder blade can get worse if you continue movements that compress the nerve.
 Avoid activities that make the pain worse, like lifting heavy objects, performing overhead movements, or engaging in strenuous physical activity.
-Resting the shoulder helps reduce inflammation and prevents further irritation of the nerve.
+Resting and modifying or reducing these activities gives the inflammation a chance to decrease and reduce irritation on the nerve.
+This doesn’t mean complete immobility; gentle, pain-free movement is encouraged, but avoid pushing through sharp discomfort.

 2. Apply Heat or Cold Therapy